gitter-badger/PowerPointControl/README.md

 PowerPointControl
 =================

-An Android remote Microsoft PowerPoint Control
+An Android remote control for Microsoft PowerPoint

 Info
 -----------------